iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> need more info when tracking a parcel from overseas otherwise I would of gave 5 🌟<br> :date: __2021-05-01 01:57:02__

+> don't get why you can't save contacts to send repeat parcels quickly, otherwise acceptable<br> :date: __2021-04-30 15:12:18__

 > saying have been delivery but can't find and no one knows we're is?<br> :date: __2021-04-28 20:19:32__

-> WHY do I have to type all my details in every time I send an item?!
-It's just stupid that none of name, address, phone number, email & card number has an option to save and use as default next time.
-If that was possible, RM would be a serious competitor to parcel and post firms....
-Although helpfully, the app does at least remember tracking numbers I've searched on previously<br> :date: __2021-04-26 21:14:25__

 > it's ok when it's synchronized with sender and tracking.
 I have a number of delivery notifications on here that tell me nothing but 'seller has despatched to royal mail'. meaning what? from whom?<br> :date: __2021-04-23 11:58:28__